 Shall perform other duties as needs arise for the committee.

 Recorder/Web Liaison - is elected from the committee membership by a majority vote.
-The recorder/web liaison shall:
+The recorder/web liaison:

 Shall prepare records, posts, and maintain agendas and minutes of all DEI meetings.